LUHMLLO/luhmllo/css/readme.md

 # Lilycat 🐱✨

-> **Minimal, attribute-based CSS that gets out of your way—so you can focus on
-> design, not syntax.**
+> **Minimal, attribute-based CSS that gets out of your way—so you can focus on design, not syntax.**

 [![Sponsor Lilycat](https://img.shields.io/badge/Sponsor_Lilycat-💖-ff69b4?style=for-the-badge)](https://github.com/sponsors/LUHMLLO)

-_What if you could do something amazing with no setup?_
+## What if you could build something amazing with zero setup?

 That's where Lilycat comes in.
-By focusing on developers as their main users instead of their clients, let's face it, your clients don't care.
-Most of the time, they have no idea what tech stack you are using or how the newest quantum JS framework will revolutionize the internet.
-However, your clients, stakeholders, and product owners care about one thing: having their requests delivered.
-They want their product to work and their problems to be solved.
-As developers and designers, we often forget that most of the things we create end up in the hands of consumers who know no more than what the product will do for them.
-Even when given an army knife, they will most likely just use one function.
-Regardless, we artists want to create masterpieces—creations with meaning and purpose—and craft something that other artists can find inspiration in and congratulate our efforts, discoveries, and creativity.
-This is what made Lilycat.
+While other CSS frameworks focus on impressing developers with complex abstractions, Lilycat focuses on what actually matters: **helping you ship great products faster**.

+Your clients don't care about the latest quantum JavaScript framework.
+They care about one thing: **having their problems solved**.
+Lilycat was built with this truth in mind—a library that empowers developers and designers to create masterpieces without the complexity overhead.

-This library is essentially an opinionated reset and normalizer with enough data attributes to help you focus on making your idea a reality.
-It can help you translate designs into code or simply remove stress from the never-ending evolution of modern front-end development.
+This library provides an opinionated reset and normalizer with carefully crafted data attributes that help you translate ideas into reality.
+Whether you're converting designs to code or simply want to escape the never-ending complexity of modern front-end tooling, Lilycat removes the friction between you and your vision.

-Lilycat implements a simple set of CSS variables that allow you to configure certain aspects to your liking and needs.
-This ensures that it can adapt to every type of modern front-end project, including websites, web apps, and mobile-first web products.

-By embracing modern CSS features like variables and layers, as well as the "if it ain't broke, don't fix it" mentality, and accepting that data attributes are meant to be used, it offers a lightweight, scalable foundation that makes extending your UI painless.
-There's no bloated syntax or framework lock-in; just clean, real CSS and the freedom to build your way.
+Lilycat leverages modern CSS features like custom properties, cascade layers, and the often-overlooked power of data attributes.
+It offers a lightweight, scalable foundation that makes extending your UI effortless—no bloated syntax, no framework lock-in, just clean CSS and the freedom to build your way.

-All of this is possible without blocking users from using other utility-first CSS libraries, such as Tailwind.
-You can opt out of everything and use only the data attributes if you want.
-But why miss out on the full experience?
+**The best part?** Lilycat plays nicely with other tools.
+Want to use Tailwind alongside it?
+Go ahead.
+Prefer to use only the data attributes?
+That's fine too.
+Lilycat adapts to your workflow, not the other way around.

 ---